vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

     - Divide system resources between VIRTUAL MACHINES

 - ISOLATION :
-    - Provide FAULT and Bảo mật ISOLATION at the hardware level
+    - Provide FAULT and Security ISOLATION at the hardware level
     - Preserve performance with advanced resource controls
 - Đóng gói :
     - Save the entire state of a virtual machine to files